 - your own!)**

-- day pack/knapsack to carry towels, dance outfits, riding clothes, etcetera during the day
+- Day pack/knapsack to carry towels, dance outfits, riding clothes, etc. during the day

 ** International families do not have to send their children with towels, bedsheets, blankets, or pillows.
 Camp will provide upon arrival.